In This Article

 Lymphatic fluid flows best in an alkaline environment.
 Stress releases stress-fighting hormones that have acidic waste products.
 Excessive stress results in excess acidity, which causes the lymph to congest.

-We Recommend 3 Ways to Cleanse Your Brain Lymph
+See also 3 Ways to Cleanse Your Brain Lymph

 - Rakta, blood, can deplete ojas when it becomes inflamed and toxic and can carry damaging, inflammatory, and degenerative chemicals throughout the body.